What will I do, today, to make myself a better, stronger, more accomplished dancer?

 Don’t you think, though, that if you let this question float in your mind before you climb out of bed tomorrow you might have a better day?
 A day where you’re able to keep your dance goals in focus and actually work towards them?
 As you’re going about your morning tasks, make up a plan – just for the day – to answer that question.
 Coming up with your answer can take “work” and distill it down to “practice”.
 We’re dancers, right?
 Practice is our thing!
 Getting better at something, even something you love,

-is work takes practice.
+takes practice.
 Dance, due to its physical nature, is work that needs almost daily attention.
 Doing anything every day can become something of a chore if you let it.
 The trick is to outsmart yourself!

 Here are some suggestions to get you started, and each of them will only take you 5 minutes: